sterpe/pfeil/README.md

 pfeil
 =====

-Decently fast, minimalistic Promises/A+ implementation.
+Decently fast, minimalistic Promises/A+ implementation in under 4Kb.